jason-c-daniels/Jcd.Threading/docs/SemaphoreSlimExtensions.Lock.TfibVEOq4/VaWrHC7tH/rg.md

 ## SemaphoreSlimExtensions.Lock(this SemaphoreSlim) Method

-Waits on the semaphore, and returns an [System.IDisposable](https://docs.microsoft.com/en-us/dotnet/api/System.IDisposable 'System.IDisposable') that calls Release.
+Waits on the semaphore, and returns an [SemaphoreSlimResourceLock](SemaphoreSlimResourceLock.md 'Jcd.Threading.SemaphoreSlimResourceLock') that calls Release.

 ```csharp
 public static Jcd.Threading.SemaphoreSlimResourceLock Lock(this System.Threading.SemaphoreSlim sem);